IGNF/myria3d/README.md

 Please note that "hydra.run.dir" is the directory of the project, it's not a mistake (loading a different config from .hydra with "--config-path" may change that path, we currently need that step to put everything back).

-### To run training, evaluation, and decision thresholds optimization on labeled data
+### Run training, evaluation, and decision thresholds optimization on labeled data

 Train model with a specific experiment from [configs/experiment/](configs/experiment/)